dfelinto/blender-manual/manual/physics/cloth/examples.rst

 #.
 Model clothing that encloses but does not penetrate the character's mesh.
 #.
 Parent the clothing objects to the armature.
 The armature will now have several child meshes bound to it.
 #.
 Create a new vertex group on each cloth object for its pinned vertices.
 #.
-Add vertices to be pinned to this vertex group and give these vertices non-zero weights
+Add vertices to be pinned to this vertex group and give these vertices nonzero weights
    (you probably want weight = 1).
    For example the belt area of the tunic would be in the vertex group and have weight one.
 #.
 Designate the clothing objects as "cloth" in the Physics tab of the Properties.